 “Weight loss (or any change we want to make in ourselves) is really just a series of decisions, you have to understand how the brain makes decisions.”

 That monkey brain tells us when we are thirsty, when we are tired, when we need to procreate, and, again, when we are hungry.
 It is useful to us.
 It was particularly useful to us when we were living in caves, surviving from day to day, right?

 But it is in the prefrontal cortex that you can make decisions looking forward – you can plan and you can make decisions as an emotional adult, for your future-self.

 “It’s completely unfair to our future self (to make decisions with the primal brain), because the primal brain will always choose immediate pleasure… you will be always at the affect of instant gratification.”

 “We need to learn how to process urges.
 We need to learn how to be present with the vibrations in our body (emotions) and not be reactive… When you have an urge to eat something or you have the feeling of hunger, there is no need to comply with that urge, with that feeling.
 There is time.
 We’re not in a hurry.
 The feeling of hunger will not kill us.
 The craving or urge to eat a certain kind of food will not kill us if we don’t answer it.

-And the “system”, Brooke introduces?
-Brilliant!
-I am going to break this up into two posts.
+The “system” Brooke will introduce to us in tomorrow’s post is brilliant!
 Tomorrow is SATURDAY SO WHAT.
 Let me tell you the “so what” part of Brooke’s podcast episode in tomorrow’s post.
 Really really something to look forward to!